• facebook

 • Content filtering

-The Content filter categorizes messages into distinct types: High confidence spam, Bulk email, Phishing email, and High confidence phishing email.
-Depending on this categorization, the email is either deleted, rejected, or directed to the Quarantine mailbox.
+The Content filter classifies messages into these categories- High confidence spam, Bulk email, Phishing email, and High confidence phishing email.
+Depending on this classification, the email is deleted, rejected, or sent to the Quarantine mailbox.

 • Outbound spam filtering